hitabisgmbh/oaklean/docs/FastConfigSetup.md

   windows (Windows only)
 energy measurements on Linux (Intel & AMD CPUs only)
 ```
-4. The cli asks you to confirm your choice and generates a valid `.oaklean` config file for you:
+4. The cli asks you to confirm your choice and generates a valid `.oaklean` and `.oaklean.local` config file for you:
 ```
 ✔ Select a sensor interface (recommended for your platform: powermetrics) perf (Linux only) [Oaklean] [Main Config]